malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 * Fodor, J. (1994).
 The Elm and the Expert.
 Cambridge, MA: MIT Press.

 * Fodor, J. (2008).
 Lot 2: The Language of Thought Revisited.
 Oxford: Clarendon Press.

+* Franklin, S. & Graesser, A. (1999).
+A software agent model of consciousness.
+Conscious Cogn 8, 285-301

 * Gennaro, R. (1996).
 Consciousness and Self-Consciousness.
 Amsterdam: John Benjamins.